logzly. Rewarded Wanderer

 Step 5: Transfer and Book

-When you’ve hit the target, log into your credit‑card rewards portal and transfer the points to your hotel loyalty account.
-Transfers are usually instant, but give yourself a day just in case.
-Then book the room directly through the hotel’s website to avoid any hidden fees that sometimes appear on third‑party sites.
+Once you’ve hit the target, log into your credit‑card rewards portal and transfer the points to your hotel loyalty account.
+Transfers are typically instant, but give yourself a day just in case.
+Then book directly through the hotel’s website to sidestep hidden fees that sometimes pop up on third‑party sites.

 Step 6: Protect Your Stay

-Luxury hotels love to add “resort fees” or “parking charges” that points don’t cover.
+Luxury hotels love to tack on resort fees, parking charges, or Wi‑Fi surcharges that points don’t cover.
 Use a travel credit card that reimburses these fees, or simply pay them with the same card to earn a few extra points back.
-It’s a tiny cost for the peace of mind of a fully covered stay.
+It’s a small cost for the peace of mind of a fully covered stay.

 Pro Tips From the Rewarded Wanderer

-• Stack before you spend – If a big purchase is coming up (like a new laptop), time it so you can meet a sign‑up spend and still have points left over.
+• Stack before you spend – If a big purchase is looming (say a new laptop), time it so you can meet a sign‑up spend requirement and still have points left over for travel.

-• Don’t let points expire – Most programs reset the clock with any activity, even a $1 purchase.
-If you’re close to expiration, a tiny spend can keep the points alive.
+• Don’t let points expire – Most programs reset the expiration clock with any activity, even a $1 purchase.
+A tiny spend can keep your hard‑earned points alive.

 My Personal Success Story

-Last year I wanted to visit the Maldives during the off‑season.
+I dreamed of a Maldives escape during the off‑season.
 The resort I’d been eyeing listed a free night for 35,000 points.
 I had just earned a 50,000‑point sign‑up bonus from a new card, and my everyday spending had added another 8,000 points.
 After a quick transfer, I booked the suite, paid a $40 resort fee with my travel card, and earned an extra 80 points.
 The whole trip cost me less than a round‑trip flight, and I got to snorkel with manta rays without feeling guilty about the price tag.
+The same strategy helped me turn $500 in credit card points into a 7‑day European trip previously.

 Bottom Line